OceanGlidersCommunity/Salinity_SOP/sections/salinity_pre_deployment.md

 (sensor-calib)=
 ## Sensor Calibration
-Most users send CT-sensors to manufacturers to get high quality/high precision calibrations.
+Most users send their CT-sensors to manufacturers to get high quality/high precision calibrations.
 Few organizations have the ability to do in-lab conductivity and temperature calibrations, especially for the unpumped CTD found on Seagliders because of how it is directly integrated into the glider fairing (see {numref}`unpumped`).

 In the case of RBR*legato*<sup>3</sup>, because it is inductive, only field calibration or by relying on Alseamar/SeaExplorer’s coefficients to correct for the influence of the vehicle on the sensor’s inductive field is possible.
 Accuracy of that coefficient is unproven.
 Recommended strategy is deep CTD in proximity.
 This is problematic in shallow dynamic shelf sea waters.
 Nevertheless, correction is simple: a scaling factor is applied to conductivity.